Many (most?) column subset selection criteria are NP hard for a few columns: Introduction

 \subsection{Contributions}

-Our main contributions include the following: \begin{enumerate} \item We introduce the criterion of `relative volume maximization' and show that it is NP-hard and does not admit a PTAS (Section~\ref{s_rvol}). \item We present rigorous proofs to derive PTAS inapproximability thresholds that differ from those in \cite{CM09} for two-norm minimization of the pseudo-inverse (Section~\ref{s_psnorm2}) and two-norm condition number minimization (Section~\ref{s_condno2}).
+Our main contributions include the following: \begin{enumerate} \item We introduce the criterion of `relative volume maximization' and show that it is NP-hard and does not admit a PTAS.
+Unlike the volume, the relative volume is able to detect whether a matrix is ill-conditioned, because it is inversely proportional to a power of the condition number (Section~\ref{s_rvol}). \item We present rigorous proofs to derive PTAS inapproximability thresholds that differ from those in \cite{CM09} for two-norm minimization of the pseudo-inverse (Section~\ref{s_psnorm2}) and two-norm condition number minimization (Section~\ref{s_condno2}).

 \item We show that the following criteria are NP-hard: $p$-norm pseudo-inverse minimization, $p$-norm condition number minimization, and mixed $p$-norm condition number minimization for $p\geq 2$ (Section~\ref{s_condno1}), as well as stable rank maximization and $p$-stable rank maximization for $p>2$ (Section~\ref{s_srank1}).